phpnomad/documentation/docs/core-concepts/bootstrapping/platform-integrations.md

 PHPNomad takes a "nomadic" approach: instead of the platform dictating how your application is built, your application integrates with the platform through lightweight, modular adapters.
-This perspective keeps your application’s core logic clean and reusable, whether you’re bootstrapping a WordPress plugin or setting up a Laravel service provider.
+This perspective keeps your application’s core logic clean and reusable, whether you’re bootstrapping a WordPress plugin or setting up a Laravel service provider, or maybe even building your own homegrown MVC system that uses PHPNomad.

 ## Core Principles for Platform-Specific Integrations